tegola-hubs/tegola-hubs.github.com/allanton/index.md

 connected to an upgraded wireless link to the Church.

-The longer-term success of this network and others like it depends on the accessibility of high-bandwidht network infrastructure.
+The longer-term success of this network and others like it depends on the accessibility of high-bandwidth network infrastructure.
 The community will only get so far by purchasing consumer-grade Internet service and sharing it amongst themselves.
 Let us hope that Scottish Government provides open access to a fibre backbone that could serve